Gieneq/Audio-Spectrum-Display/schematics/README.md

 |:-:|
 |<img src="spectrum_display_HSVFFT_V1_vis.png" alt="" width="500">|

-In this article I willtry to explain how to choose values of passive components to process signal before sampling by ADC.
+In this article It will be explained how to choose values of passive components to process signal before being sampled by ADC.

 # Circuit theory basics

-Before talking about real circuit several words about circuit theory must be written.
+Before analysing about real circuit, several words about the circuit theory must be written.
+When considering resistive load those rules can be applied more generally to impedances.

-When designing blocks of analog filters, several varibles must be considered:
+When designing blocks of analog filters, several parameters must be considered:
 - output impedance of filter,
 - input impedance of filter,
 - cutoff frequency,
 - phase shift.

 Matching output and input impedance is crucial to obtain usefull signal – if:
-- following impedance is close to preciding one then output voltage will be scaled to half of input voltage,
+- impedance of following block is close to the preciding one then output voltage will be scaled to half of input voltage,
-- following impedance is 10x greather than preciding impedance, then output voltage will be close to input voltage.
+- impedance of following block is (rule of thumb) 10x greather than preciding impedance, then output voltage will be close to input voltage.

 ## Real voltage source